More Than Lip Service

 Click the screenshot to view our full statement.

-For the Parks Foundation, our mission to “protect and enhance our communities' livability through public engagement, education, and the sustainability of our parks, open spaces, and trails” will never be fulfilled until systemic racism is addressed and people of color are safe to explore and enjoy the parks we all hold dear.
+For the Parks Foundation, our mission to “protect and enhance our communities' livability through public engagement, education, and the sustainability of our parks, open spaces, and trails” will never be fulfilled until systemic racism is addressed and people of color and marginalized communities are safe to explore and enjoy the parks we all hold dear.
 There are layers upon layers of injustice and while we may not be able to address them all, we will do what we can to eliminate these barriers.

 Internally, we also know there's a lot more we can be doing to foster diversity, equity, and inclusion on our team.
 Countless studies indicate teams made up of folks from different backgrounds make a stronger difference in communities and make an impact in each others' lives.

 So here's what we're doing so far.

 Creating a candidate rubric for all individuals that apply to AmeriCorps and staff positions at the Parks Foundation.